ofrohn/d3-celestial/readme.md

 * `Celestial.Canvas.symbol()`
    Draw symbol shapes directly on canvas context: circle, square, diamond, triangle, ellipse, marker,
    stroke-circle, cross-circle

+### Adding Behaviour

+* `Celestial.addCallback(func)`
+   Add a callback function that is executed every time the map is redrawn.
+   func: function that is execured in the client context

 ### Manipulating the Map

 __Exposed functions__